Different cities and municipalities take their sportlov holidays in different weeks to avoid the slopes becoming unnecessarily crowded.

 SkiStar, the company that runs four resorts in Sälen, Sweden's biggest ski area, has already sold out most of its rooms for the weeks when Gothenburg, Malmö, and Stockholm are off.

-The company does, however, offer a "last minute for sportlov" option on its website, with rooms free primarily at Tyrsil and Hemsedal, its resorts in Norway.
+The company does, however, offer a "last minute for sportlov" option on its website, although be aware that some of the rooms offered here are at its resorts in Norway.

 SkiStar has English and German versions of its website and app, which makes it easy for non-Swedish speakers to find and book accommodation.
 And even the smaller independent resorts, such as Kläppen, Stöten and Idre Fjäll offer booking in English.